About this course

 Requirements and evaluation

-- Come prepared, by reading and interacting with the online material before class.
+• Come prepared to actively engage in simulations can case studies by reading and interacting with the online material before class.

-- Write a reflective essay at the conclusion of the course.
+• Complete a summative reflection about your learning at the conclusion of the course.

 Registration